goblimey/ntripcaster/README.md

 (because most people do)
 and that your VPS is running
 the Linux operation system
-(becasue that's also what most people do).
+(because that's also what most people do).
 If you are running Windows on your VPS, the procedure to connect will be similar but different.
 You need to